 Second step: check for foreign transaction fees.
 You can skip ahead to the next section if you aren't going to another country, but, boy, if you are, you should definitely check out your card's foreign transaction fee situation.

 Fortunately, it's easier and easier to find credit cards without foreign transaction fees, and in this competitive credit card market, that's one fee that's disappearing more each day.
 But if you've had your credit card for awhile, you may have a foreign transaction fee.

 You'll definitely want to investigate the fine print to see if you do.
-Foreign transaction fees often range from 1 to 3 percent.
-That may not sound so bad, but if you jet off to Europe and put, say, $7,000 on a credit card, if you have a 3 percent foreign transaction fee, you'll actually spend $7,210 on your trip.
+Foreign transaction fees often range from one to three percent.
+That may not sound so bad, but if you jet off to Europe and put, say, $7,000 on a credit card, if you have a three percent foreign transaction fee, you'll actually spend $7,210 on your trip.
 You could save that money by instead getting a travel rewards credit card without a foreign transaction fee.
 (Just make sure that there isn't a hefty transfer balance fee if you're going to transfer any money from your old credit card to a new one.)